wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/imaging-your-roborio.rst

 .. image:: images/imaging-your-roborio/imaging-complete.png
    :alt: Dialog that pops up when imaging is complete listing IP address and DNS name.

 When the imaging completes you should see the dialog above.
-Click Ok, then click the Close button at the bottom right to close the imaging tool.
+Click :guilabel:`Ok`, then click the :guilabel`Close` button at the bottom right to close the imaging tool.
 Reboot the roboRIO using the Reset button to have the new team number take effect.

 Troubleshooting
 ^^^^^^^^^^^^^^^